 Our bestselling digestive health formula, in an easy-to-take daily capsule.
-The supplement is made with probiotic spores as opposed to live strains, to ensure that the full dose survives the trip through your stomach.
-Upon reaching the intestine, the probiotics are able to feed off of the prebiotics included, which come from inulin that’s sourced from organic chicory.
-Together, the two work to alleviate symptoms of IBS such as stomach pain, bloating, diarrhea, and constipation.
+The supplement is made with probiotic spores as opposed to live strains to ensure that the full dose survives the trip through your stomach.
+Upon reaching the intestine, the probiotics are able to feed off the prebiotics included, which come from inulin that’s sourced from organic chicory.
+Together, the two work to alleviate symptoms of IBS such as stomach pain, bloating, diarrhea and constipation.

 DEBLOAT FOOD + PREBIOTIC

 This powder that mixes right in with oatmeal, smoothies, or even just milk for a delicious way to help reduce the symptoms associated with IBS and other digestive issues.
-The formula includes prebiotic inulin, which is sourced from organic artichokes, to help act as a fertilizer for the good bacteria in your gut, as well as reduce gas.
-There are no probiotics in this formula, but it does contain natural carminatives such as cinnamon, ginger, and turmeric, to ease gut discomfort.
+The formula includes prebiotic inulin, which is sourced from organic artichokes, to help act as a fertilizer for the good bacteria in your gut in addition to reducing gas.
+There are no probiotics in this formula, but it does contain natural carminatives such as cinnamon, ginger and turmeric to ease gut discomfort.

 SKIN FOOD + PREBIOTIC

-Similar to Debloat Food, the prebiotic for this daily powder comes from inulin sourced from organic artichokes, which helps to reduce gas and increases the growth of good bacteria.
-The amount of inulin in the product is small but mighty, and so while this daily powder works to boost your body’s collagen production and deliver a concentrated dose of antioxidants, you can be sure that your gut is taken care of, too.
+Similar to DEBLOAT FOOD + PREBIOTIC, the prebiotic for this daily powder comes from inulin sourced from organic artichokes, which helps to reduce gas and increases the growth of good bacteria.
+The amount of inulin in the product is small but mighty, and so while this daily powder works to boost your body’s collagen production and deliver a concentrated dose of antioxidants, you can be sure that your gut is taken care of too.

 ENERGY FOOD + PREBIOTIC

-Because a healthy gut is essential so many bodily processes, we added prebiotics to our Energy Food as well.
-Energy Food is designed to help boost your body’s energy levels over time, without any caffeine.
+Because a healthy gut is essential so many bodily processes, we added prebiotics to our ENERGY FOOD too.
+This supplement is designed to help boost your body’s energy levels over time, without any caffeine.
 So if you’re looking to kick the coffee habit, this one's for you.
-Prebiotic inulin sourced from organic Jerusalem artichoke root rounds out this formula that’s packed full of medicinal mushrooms, B12, and adaptogens.
+Prebiotic inulin sourced from organic Jerusalem artichoke root rounds out this formula that’s packed full of medicinal mushrooms, B12 and adaptogens.

 PROBIOTIC PROTEIN - PLANT